asyml/texar/examples/distributed_gpu/README.md

   * `--data_path` specifies the directory containing PTB raw data (e.g., `ptb.train.txt`).
 If the data files do not exist, the program will automatically download, extract, and pre-process the data.

 The model will begin training, and will evaluate on the validation data periodically, and evaluate on the test data after the training is done.

+Run the following command to run on different GPUs where each GPU is used by one process.

 ## Results ##